Khehla Sitole served with suspension notice

 Reports further state that Sithole will have to subject himself to an inquiry.

-According to reports, He was found to have breached his duties as a police officer, in terms of the Independent Police Investigating Directorate (IPID) Act, by intentionally frustrating a string of IPID investigations into corrupt procurement deals within the Crime Intelligence environment.
+According to reports, he was found to have breached his duties as a police officer, in terms of the Independent Police Investigating Directorate (IPID) Act, by intentionally frustrating a string of IPID investigations into corrupt procurement deals within the Crime Intelligence environment.

+To read more political news and views from this week’s newspaper, click here.

 Sunday World